-Music Therapy hygiene/safety song for special needs individuals.
+Music Therapy hygiene/safety video & song for special needs individuals.

 Goal: Client will practice safe social distancing.